Abhinav1717/DataViz/README.md

-    i) "pip install virtualenv" to install the virtual environment library ii) "virtualenv venv" to create a virtual environment ii) "./venv/Scripts/Activate.ps1" to activate the environment
+    i) "pip install virtualenv" to install the virtual environment library ii) "virtualenv venv" to create a virtual environment iii) "./venv/Scripts/Activate.ps1" to activate the environment in windows " source venv/bin/activate" to activate the environment in Linux

 2) One the virutal environment is activated, use " pip install -r requirements.txt " command to install all the dependencies in the environment